gravitational/teleport/rfd/0180-sso-mfa.md

 If in the future we have a reason to require SSO MFA over Webauthn, we can introduce these modes or `second_factor: sso`.

+#### `tctl sso configure`

+We could update `tctl sso configure` to walk users through setting up an Auth connector for MFA checks in addition to login.
+This seems to me like a large undertaking, and would be best if we implemented different simplified flow for different IdPs.
+I am going to leave this out of scope, though it would be a welcome improvement.